History of the New York Mets: Founding of the Mets

 From the beginning, the Mets sought to appeal to the large contingent of former Giants and Dodgers fans.
-The Mets' team colors of orange (from the Giants) and blue (from the Dodgers) were chosen as a direct nod to the National League's storied past in New York.
+The Mets' team colors of orange (from the Giants) and blue (from the Dodgers) were chosen as a direct nod to the NL's past in New York.
 The Mets also paid homage to the Giants by adopting their interlocking "NY" cap insignia for their own.
 Orange and blue are also New York City's official colors, appearing on its city flag.
 Though the Giants and Dodgers had been bitter rivals since the 19th century, most of the despondent members of each clubs fan base joined in support of the Mets.
-The Mets have continued to honor the Giants and Dodgers legacy into the 21st century, most notably in their home ballpark Citi Field, whose outside and entry rotunda was inspired by the Brooklyn Dodgers home ball park Ebbets Field.
+The Mets have continued to honor the Giants and Dodgers legacy into the 21st century, most notably in their home ballpark Citi Field, whose outside and entry rotunda was inspired by the Dodgers home ball park Ebbets Field.
 In addition to that, in 2022 the Mets retired the number 24 of Willie Mays, thus fulfilling a promise made by Payson to Mays to retire his number.
-The long time Giant returned to New York to play with the Mets for the final two seasons of his career, and also served as a team coach after his retirement from playing.
+Mays, the long-time Giant, returned to New York to play with the Mets for the final two seasons of his career and also served as a team coach after his retirement from playing.

 Ballparks

-The Mets began play in 1962, and played its home games at the historic Polo Grounds in Upper Manhattan, which it shared with the American Football League's New York Titans, who had been playing there since 1960.
-The Polo Grounds, formerly the home of the National League's New York Giants, the American League's New York Yankees (in the early 20th century before the opening of the original Yankee Stadium across the Harlem River from the Polo Grounds in 1923) and the National Football League's New York Giants needed a heavy facelift (including a fresh paint job, and new Mets signage) before the Mets moved in as temporary tenants while Shea Stadium was being constructed in the Flushing Meadows neighborhood of Queens.
+The Mets began play in 1962 and played home games at the historic Polo Grounds in Upper Manhattan, which it shared with the American Football League's New York Titans, who had been playing there since 1960.
+The Polo Grounds, formerly the home of the NL's New York Giants, the AL's New York Yankees (in the early 20th century before the opening of the original Yankee Stadium across the Harlem River from the Polo Grounds in 1923) and the National Football League's New York Giants, needed a heavy facelift (including a fresh paint job, and new Mets signage) before the Mets moved in as temporary tenants while Shea Stadium was being constructed in the Flushing Meadows neighborhood of Queens.

 The Mets and Titans moved into Shea Stadium before the start of each teams' respective seasons in 1964.
 The Mets called Shea home until the opening of Citi Field in 2009.
 The Titans would rename themselves the Jets after the move to Shea and call it home until moving to Giants Stadium in East Rutherford, New Jersey before the start of the 1984 season.
 Citi Field is located adjacent to the former site of Shea Stadium, just beyond the former stadium's right field wall.